IBM/aspera-cli/README.md

 #### Shared folders

-Shared folder created by users are managed through **permissions**.
+Shared folder created by users are managed through **permissions** on node.
+In addition, when a permission is created, an event is sent to AoC to create a **link** file in the user's home folder.

 For creation, parameters are the same as for node API [permissions](https://developer.ibm.com/apis/catalog/aspera--aspera-node-api/api/API--aspera--node-api#post960739960).
-`ascli` expects the same payload for creation, but it will automatically populate required tags if needed.
+`ascli` expects the same payload for creation.

-Also, the pseudo key `with` is available: it will lookup the name in the contacts and fill the proper type and id.
-The pseudo parameter `link_name` allows changing default **shared as** name.
+`ascli` automatically populates required tags with default values.
+To change them, override with desired values.

+Shared folders can be created either:

+- by normal users in a workspace: they can share a folder with other users in the same workspace: `aoc files perm`
+- by administrators: they can share a folder with users in any workspace: `aoc admin node do [node id] perm`

+In both cases, it is necessary to specify a workspace.

+The following optional additional helper keys are supported by `ascli`:

+- `with` : Who to shared with.
+Can be a user name, a group name, or a workspace name. `ascli` will resolve the name to the proper type and id in fields `access_type` and `access_id`.
+If the value is the empty string, then it declares the shared folder in the workspace (first action).
+- `link_name` : The name of the link file created in the user's home folder for private links.
+- `as` : The name of the link file created in the user's home folder for admin shared folders.

 - List permissions on a shared folder as user